emibap/nmeXtensions/LocationManager/README.md

 LocationManager works in the following way:

-	After a startUpdatingLocation static call, the locationUpdate process begins and for every location update a callback is called, until a timeout is reached.
+	After a startUpdatingLocation static call, the locationUpdate process begins and for every location update a callback is called.
-	The duration of the process can be specified in the call.
+	The callback comes with 2 location objects, one for the new location and another for the previous one.

-	There's also the possibility to stop the locationUpdate process by using the stopUpdatingLocation() static method.
+	The process can be stopped by using the stopUpdatingLocation() static method.
+And if there's an error It will be notified by another callback.

 Just call this static Methods to use it:

-	LocationManager.startUpdatingLocation(totalTimer:Int = 30, locationUpdateCB:Dynamic, finishedUpdatingCB:Dynamic, errorCB:Dynamic)
+	LocationManager.startUpdatingLocation(locationUpdateCB:Dynamic, finishedUpdatingCB:Dynamic, errorCB:Dynamic)

 	Parameters:
 	-----------
-	totalTimer:Int - The desired time in seconds for the location locationUpdateCB:Dynamic - A callback for each location update.
+	locationUpdateCB:Dynamic - A callback for each location update.
 Has 2 Float parameters for latitude and longitude. finishedUpdatingCB:Dynamic - A callback that notifies when the location update has finished.
 Has a status String parameter. errorCB:Dynamic - A callback that reports an error.
 Has a status String parameter.